percona/percona-backup-mongodb/doc/source/running.rst

 For running the backup (|pbm-backup|) and restore (|pbm-restore|) operations, you need to set up a place where the backups will be stored and retrieved.
-To configure the store you need to use a |yaml| file with a predefined structure.
+To configure the store you need to use a YAML file with a predefined structure.

 .. include:: .res/code-block/bash/pbm-store-set-config-mongodb-uri.txt